The Organic Pharmacy Stabilised Vitamin C Serum Review

 Review

-Results you may expect from using The Organic Pharmacy Stabilised Vitamin C Serum:
+Does The Organic Pharmacy Stabilised Vitamin C Serum Work?

-Slightly moisturizing: The Organic Pharmacy Stabilised Vitamin C Serum has a moisturizing rating of 1.6 out of 10.
+According to CreamScan analysis, The Organic Pharmacy Stabilised Vitamin C Serum is slightly moisturizing, with a moisturizing rating of 1.6 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a moderate humectancy of 3.3 out of 10, primarily due to the high content of Glycerin (est. ≈3.0%).